-- 50. As described in section 2, the Code frames a significant part of our wider scope responsibilities in terms of four audit dimensions.
+- 65. As described in section 2, the Code frames a significant part of our wider scope responsibilities in terms of four audit dimensions.
 Following consideration of the size, nature and risks of the Partnership, the application of the full wider scope audit is judged by us not to be appropriate.
-Our annual audit work on the wider scope will therefore be restricted to: - Audit work to allow conclusions to be made on the appropriateness of the disclosures in the governance statement; and - Consideration of the financial sustainability of the organisation and the services that it delivers over the medium and longer term. - Our planned audit work against these two dimensions is risk based and proportionate. - Our initial assessment builds upon our understanding of the Partnership's priorities and risks which we developed in 2016/17, discussions with management and review of the Partnership' minutes and key strategy documents.
-In 2017/18 we have also considered the following risk areas as they relate to the Partnership:
+Our annual audit work on the wider scope will therefore be restricted to: - Audit work to allow conclusions to be made on the appropriateness of the disclosures in the governance statement; and - Consideration of the financial sustainability of the organisation and the services that it delivers over the medium and longer term. - 66.
+Our planned audit work against these two areas is risk based and proportionate.
+Our initial assessment builds upon the understanding of the Partnership which we developed from previous years, along with

-- EU withdrawal

-- New financial powers

-- Ending of public sector pay cap

-- Response to cyber security risks

-- Openness and transparency.

-- 53. At this stage of our audit planning, we have identified one significant risk to the wider scope of our audit in relation to financial sustainability (Exhibit 4).
-We have not, at this stage, identified any other significant risks in relation to the Partnership.
-Audit planning however is a continuous process and we will report any identified significant risks, as they relate to the four dimensions, in our annual audit report.
+- discussions with management and review of committee minutes and key strategy documents. - 67.
+In 2018/19 we have also considered the following risk areas as they relate to the Partnership: - EU withdrawal - Changing landscape of public financial management - Dependency on key suppliers - Openness and transparency - 68.
+At this stage of our audit planning process, we have identified one significant risk to the wider scope of our audit (Exhibit 4).
+Audit planning is a continuous process and we will report any identified significant risks, as they relate to the wider scope, in our annual audit report.

-Exhibit 4 - Significant risk: financial sustainability
+Exhibit 4 - Wider Scope Significant Risk